jackkalsched/Hostility-in-the-City/index.md

 - **Observed Difference**: -11.59
 - **P-value**: < 0.001 (approximately 0.0)

 **Conclusion**: This relationship is statistically significant!
 The p-value was less than 0.05, so we can conclude that `CUSTOMERS.AFFECTED` is **MAR (Missing At Random)** because its missingness is correlated with the rural population density of a state.
-States with lower rural population density are more likely to have missing `CUSTOMERS.AFFECTED` data.
+States with lower rural population density are more likely to have missing `CUSTOMERS.AFFECTED` data, as we originally hypothesized.

 ---